 - work in a managerial, executive, or specialized knowledge capacity.

 Intra-company transferee can apply for their work permit in advance from outside Canada, at the Canadian Port of Entry, or from within Canada.

 Immigration lawyers at Gerami Law PC assist clients with their application for a work permit under the NAFTA traders and investors category.

 To be eligible as a trader, the applicant must be seeking to carry out substantial trade in goods or services, mainly between Canada and Mexico or the United States, or conduct substantial investment activities in Canada, in a supervisory or an executive capacity, or in a capacity that involves essential skills.

 Foreign nationals applying for a work permit in this category are exempt from the LMIA requirement.
 However, this type of work permit is of a complex nature and the applicant is expected to provide a fair amount of supporting documentation to meet additional requirements under NAFTA.
 For this reason, foreign nationals must apply for their work permits at a visa office before departing to Canada.

 Other Free Trade Agreements and the General agreement on trade in services (GATS)

-Our clients also comprise of business people who can benefit from additional Free Trade Agreements (FTAs).
-For example, we assist clients’ application of work permits facilitated by the Canada-Chile FTA and the Canada-Peru FTA.
+Our clients also comprise of business people who can benefit from Free Trade Agreements (FTAs) between other countries.
+For example, we assist clients’ application for work permits facilitated by the Canada-Chile FTA and the Canada-Peru FTA.
 The rules and requirements of such FTAs can be similar to those under NAFTA and can cover similar categories of business people.

 We also assist our clients with their application for a work permit facilitated by the General Agreement on Trade in Services (GATS).
-The GATS apply to the 140 member countries of the World Trade Organization and facilitates the entry for business visitors (exempt from obtaining a work permit), professionals, and intra-company transferees (exempt from the labor market opinion requirement from HRSDC).
+The GATS applies to 148 member countries of the World Trade Organization and facilitates the entry for business visitors (exempt from obtaining a work permit), professionals, and intra-company transferees (exempt from the labour market opinion requirement from ESDC).